 Below: 1st photo - The brown reticulated seeds of Wood Poppy.
 2nd photo - Stems are hollow and along with the leaves, contain an acrid orange juice.

 Rareness in the wild: If you have grown Wood Poppy in your garden you know that the plant requires moist soil to avoid shut-down after the first spring flowering.
 It can produce flowers later in the season when supplied with adequate moisture.
 In the wild this may not happen, but while the plant produces many seeds, it does not spread rapidly.
 Studies have been done in Canada as to why known populations do not spread.
 First, if the season turns dry, the plant shuts down quickly, leaving little time for vegetative reproduction.
 Second, the seeds need cold stratification to germinate and are frequently eaten by squirrels before that can happen.
+In a home garden, given adequate moisture, seed sets well and many new plants may appear in following years.
+Seedlings also transplant well.
 (Paper-pdf from North American Native Plant Society)

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.